Last Updated on March 10, 2023 by Jada Glover

 Can You Breastfeed with Mastitis?

-Breastfeeding when you have mastitis can speed up the recovery by reducing swelling and opening blocked milk ducts.
-On the contrary, delaying breastfeeding can make your breasts engorged which will increase the chances of the development of mastitis.
+Breastfeeding at the breast when you have mastitis can speed up the recovery by reducing swelling and opening blocked milk ducts.
+On the contrary, delaying breastfeeding can make your breasts engorged, which will increase the chances of the development of mastitis.

 Now you know how to avoid mastitis when your baby sleeps through the night!